Hotels near Clark Park Turf

 Which hotels near Clark Park Turf have laundry facilities?

-Which hotels near Clark Park Turf have a pool?
+Which hotels near Clark Park Turf have an outdoor pool?

 Which hotels near Clark Park Turf have suites or extra space?